biolab/orange2/docs/data/rst/index.rst

 - D: Discrete
 - S: String

-This is how the header with augmented attribute names looks like in Excel:
+This is how the header with augmented attribute names looks like in Excel (:download:`sample-head.xlsx <sample-head.xlsx>`):

 .. image:: spreadsheet-simple-head.png
    :scale: 80%